Karbi people

-The Karbis or Mikir are one of the major ethnic communities in Northeast India, mostly concentrated in the hill district of Karbi Anglong of Assam.
+The Karbis or Mikir are a Tibeto-Burman ethnic group in Northeast India.
+They are mostly concentrated in the hill districts of Karbi Anglong and West Karbi Anglong of Assam.

 Etymology

 The origin of the word Karbi is unknown.
 Historically and by ancestry they called themselves Arleng (literally "man" in Karbi language) and are called Karbi by others.
+They were referred to and identified as "Mikir" during British rule.
 The term Mikir is now considered derogatory.
-There is no definitive meaning of the word Mikir in the Karbi language.
+There is no definitive meaning of the word Mikir in Karbi language.
 The closest meaning of Mikir could be said to be derived from "Mekar" (English: People).